API

 -H "Accept: application/json")

-# Define the login endpoint and credentials
+# Define authentication URL and credentials

 $loginUri = "http://127.0.0.1:8000/api/login"